Murder of Muslim laborer in Rajasthan sparks outrage among Indian Americans

 Mohammed Afrazul’s killing is the fourth hate crime against Muslims in Rajasthan in the last nine months.
 Earlier in April, Pehlu Khan was brutally assaulted by self-styled cow vigilantes that led to his death two days later.
 Later in June, Zafar Hussein was killed after he objected to city officials photographing women defecating in the open.
 In November, cow vigilantes attacked Mohammed Umar and his colleagues who were transporting cattle, and Umar was later found dead.
 The perpetrators of these hate crimes are emboldened by the failure of state administration to effectively prosecute these cases of hate crimes.
 In September, the Rajasthan police closed its investigation into murder of Pehlu Khan and exonerated all six individuals named by Mr. Khan in his dying declaration.

 Commenting on this issue, Ms. Seema Salim, National Vice President of IAMC, expressed grave concern at the rising tide of hate crimes in Rajasthan.
 “The Chief Minister, Ms. Raje must demonstrate the political will to ensure security of the state’s Muslim minorities and dismantle the culture of absolute impunity and protection accorded to the perpetrators of these hate crimes,” said Ms. Seema.

 IndianAmericanMuslimCouncil is the largest advocacy organization of IndianMuslims in the United States with chapters across the nation.
-For more information, please visit our website at: http://iamc.com/
+For more information, please visit our website at: https://iamc.com/